Steps Forward to Combatting Antisemitism in our Schools

 -

-Update: At CMS Middle school students engaged with The Playbook Initiative, an anti-bias, anti-discrimination, and bullying prevention program.
-One of Playbook Initiative's upstander scenario this year focused on how students response to antisemitism, specifically how to report hate crime symbols, and subsequent discussions about school and student safety.
+Update: At CMS, Middle school students engaged with The Playbook Initiative, an anti-bias, anti-discrimination, and bullying-prevention program.
+One of Playbook Initiative's upstander scenarios this year was focused on how students respond to antisemitism, specifically how to report hate crime symbols.
+Subsequent discussions during the Playbook workshop focused on school and student safety.

 -